Scaling solution for field-dependent gauge couplings in quantum gravity: Conclusions

 We have performed a quantum gravity computation for the dependence of gauge couplings on a scalar field $\chi$.
 This prediction is based on the scaling solution for functional flow equations.
 No deviation from the scaling solution is necessary, such that fundamental scale invariance~\cite{CWFSI} can be realized.
 In the momentum region below the effective Planck mass the momentum dependence of the gauge couplings is compatible with the usual perturbative result for running couplings.

 In the limit of the infrared regulator scale $k$ going to zero the scaling solution predicts the quantum scale invariant standard model as an ``effective low energy theory" for momenta below the Planck mass.
-A small value of $k\approx 10^{-3}$ eV, as advocated for interesting cosmologies with dynamical dark energy, induces only negligible modifications of the quantum scale invariant standard model, with a possible exception in the neutrino sector.
+A small value of $k\approx 10^{-3}\text{eV}$, as advocated for interesting cosmologies with dynamical dark energy, induces only negligible modifications of the quantum scale invariant standard model, with a possible exception in the neutrino sector.
 The time variation of fundamental constants is negligibly small for present cosmology unless the neutrino sector yields an additional source.
 The same holds for apparent violations of the equivalence principle.
+This renders dynamical dark energy with a very light scalar field compatible with observation without the need of any ``screening mechanism".

 A more sizable time-variation of ``fundamental couplings" occurs in early cosmology when the ratio $\tilde{\rho}=\chi\2/k\2$ has been much smaller than today.
 This concerns the epoch of nucleosynthesis or before.
+We have estimated quantitatively the effect of the field dependence of the electromagnetic fine structure constant on the primordial element abundances generated by nucleosynthesis.
+The effect seems to be too small to be presently observable.

 Finally, the scaling solution of quantum gravity imposes restrictions for model building.
 Coupled to a quantum field theory for the metric, grand unified theories based on the gauge groups SO(10) or SO(5) are viable only if the number of scalars is not too large.
-There is no guarantee, however, that the metric remains the basic degree of freedom for a quantum field theory or gravity.
-It seems likely to us that some form of gravity-induced anomalous dimension for the running gauge couplings applies to a more general class of theories, coming in pair with possible predictivity for the low energy value of the gauge couplings or the fine structure constant.
+For these grand unified theories the gauge coupling is asymptotically safe, instead of asymptotic freedom realized for the standard model coupled to gravity.

+In our truncation we have found no realization of the interesting case of an infrared stable fixed point at non-zero values of $g_*^2$.
+This fixed point would permit a prediction of the value of the gauge coupling near the Planck mass.

+We believe that for the given truncation our result on the sign of the gravity induced anomalous dimension of the gauge coupling is rather robust.
+The question arises, however, if our truncation reflects well the dominant form of the graviton propagator in view of the substantial enhancement factor $(1-v_*)^{-2}$ for grand unified models.
+It seems well possible that higher derivative terms, as discussed in ref.~\cite{SWY}, play an important role for a large number of scalars.
+It seems not excluded that an infrared stable fixed point $g_*^2$ is found within an extended truncation.